ViliusDevX/Cybersecurity-Python-Projects/Password_Strength_Checker/Password_strength_checker_CLI/Readme.md

 🔹 1.
 User Input

-The user is prompted in the terminal to enter a password using input() (or getpass() in earlier versions, depending on environment support).
+The user is prompted in the terminal to enter a password using input().

 🔹 2.
 Password Analysis